AI Readiness for Transport Data

 Who's behind it

 TGIS is led by the RIDE programme (Research on Infrastructure in Developing Economies), funded by UK International Development / FCDO, with technical delivery supported by the Frontier Tech Hub.
-The aim is a system built in partnership with multilateral development banks (ADB, AfDB, EBRD, EIB, CAF, IDB), UN agencies (UNECE, UNDESA), and sector organisations — not owned by any single institution.
+The aim is a system built in partnership with multilateral development banks (ADB, AfDB, EBRD, EIB, CAF, IDB), UN agencies (UNECE, UNDESA), and sector organisations.
+No single institution owns it.

 Why now

 The UN Decade of Sustainable Transport (2026–2035) launched in December 2025 with monitoring goals but no data infrastructure to track progress.
 AI capabilities have reached the point where querying heterogeneous data in natural language is technically feasible and affordable.
-And the data already exists — our audit found 14 of 25 sources with open APIs requiring no authentication.
+The data already exists: our audit found 14 of 25 sources with open APIs requiring no authentication.
 The bottleneck is fragmentation, not availability.

 Starting point